-where $\mathbb{E}_{x,t,z}$ stands for the conditional expectation given $X_{t-}=x,\eta_{t-}=z$.
-From the analysis in the last section, $\eta_{r}$ represents the fraction of the population that has followed the singular control law $\Xi^{*}$ up to time $r$.
+where $\mathbb{E}_{x,t,z}$ stands for the conditional expectation given $X_{t-}=x$, $\eta_{t-}=z$.
+It is easy to see from the analysis in the last section that $\eta_{r}$ represents the fraction of the population that has followed the singular control law $\Xi^{*}$ up to time $r$.
 We also call $\eta_{r}$ the activated fraction of the population up to time $r$.

-At an arbitrary future time $t$, suppose the activated fraction at $t$ is $z\in[0,1]$, i.e., $\eta_{t-}=z$, then the agent should choose a strategy $\{\eta_{s}\}_{s\in[t,+\infty)}$ to control the remaining $1-z$ fraction of population that have not activated before time $t$.
+At an arbitrary future time $t$, suppose that the activated fraction at $t$ is $z\in[0,1]$, i.e., $\eta_{t-}=z$, then the agent should choose a strategy $\{\eta_{s}\}_{s\in[t,+\infty)}$ to control the remaining $1-z$ fraction of population that have not activated before time $t$.
 Therefore, the outer problem at time $t$ is to minimizing over $\eta\in\mathcal{D}_{t,z}$ under the objective functional:

 where $X$ is the uncontrolled state process governed by